 Advantages of Diagonal Tile Layout in a Bathroom

 A diagonal tile layout is not just acceptable but can be preferable in a bathroom or another small room.
-While it may not seem possible, diagonal tile positioning can actually make your small bathroom look bigger.
-It's true that cutting on the diagonal will always be more difficult than cutting parallel to edges, but there are tools and techniques to help you do this.
+While it may not seem possible, diagonal tile can actually make your small bathroom look bigger.
+It's true that cutting on the diagonal will always be a little more difficult than cutting parallel to edges, but there are tools and techniques to help you do this.

 - A diagonal layout can't be easily"counted."
 Whether you know it or not, your brain automatically calculates the size of spaces.
 If you're a compulsive sort, you might do this fairly literally while using a bathroom, multiplying the number of tiles in a row by the number of tiles in a column.
 Or you might do this calculation somewhat subconsciously.
 Either way, square tile layouts allow the brain to rather easily gauge the size of the space, and thus a small bathroom will instantly seem just as small as it is.
 But with a diagonal tile layout, the brain does not easily make this area calculation, and thus it's not instantly apparent that the room is small.
 Diagonals can be an excellent strategy to make small rooms seem larger.

 - Diagonal layouts "open up" a room.
 Parallels and squares are prison-like.
 Diagonals have a more open, dynamic look.
 The "V" shapes afforded by the diagonal tile layout create an "opening" effect.
 You only need to look at wall tile laid harlequin style to see how vibrant and fun diagonals can be.
 It's particularly helpful for a bathroom floor to use a contrasting diagonal pattern if the walls have a straight grid pattern, such as subway tiles arranged in a traditional running bond.